nextflow-io/nextflow/docs/channel.rst

 .. note:: The definition implies that the same queue channel cannot be used more than one time as process output and more than one time as process input.

-In you need to connect a process output channel to more than one process or operator use the :ref:`operator-into` operator to create two (or more) copies of the same channel and use each of them to connect a separate process.
+If you need to connect a process output channel to more than one process or operator use the :ref:`operator-into` operator to create two (or more) copies of the same channel and use each of them to connect a separate process.